My team built and shipped an iPhone app in 7 days. Here’s how it went down.

 When we first started designing, we wanted to incorporate Marauder’s Map into Maply.
 It was gonna look like this:

 We quickly decided to spin it off into a separate product.
 There were two reasons for this — (1) we’ve been wanting to build something with a very straightforward use case (three buttons or less) and (2) we’d rather iterate on a stand-alone product, make it really awesome, and then incorporate it within our main product (Maply).

 So it was back to square one — which meant we needed a new name, logo and interface.

 For the logo, we wanted something friendly.
-We also needed something that was within my limited design wheelhouse (hiring a designer would have cost time and money).
+We also needed something that was within my limited logo design wheelhouse (hiring an outside designer would have cost time and money).
 Here were some very rough ideas:

 All of these kinda sucked.
 But what mattered was that they got us talking.
-The fastest way to get creative is to kill your pride and accept that most of your early iterations will be garbage.
+We’ve found the fastest way to get creative is to kill your pride and accept that most of your early iterations will be garbage.
 In quickly making these logos, we created an environment for discussion that was open to any ideas, good or bad.

-At one point — I think someone asked “if this app was an animal, what would it be?”
+At one point someone asked “if this app was an animal, what would it be?”